antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 * Go to relate two tracks and select the hypermutation status and the CMS profiles

 Q: what do observe and was this expected when keeping the CGH profiles in mind
-A: As expected for CMS1 specific much less pronounced genomic aberrations.
+A: As expected and for CMS1 specific much less pronounced genomic aberrations are witnessed.

 ![](_static/images/MolOncCRC/CMS_nHM_nunes.png "Hypermutation vs CMS").